How to Create an NHD Project

 A process paper is a description of how you conducted your research, developed your topic idea, and created your entry.
 The process paper must also explain the relationship of your topic to the contest theme.
 For more information on the Process Paper and other rules, review the Contest Rule Book (English) / Contest Rule Book (Spanish).

-Before you can submit your entry to the Kenneth E. Behring National History Day Contest, you must enter your local, regional, or affiliate NHD contest.
-For details on contest dates, submission deadlines, and materials, contact your NHD state/affiliate coordinator.
-You can find your coordinator's contact information here:
+Before you can compete at the National Contest, you must enter the National History Day Contest through your local, regional, or affiliate contest.
+For details on contest dates, submission deadlines, and materials, contact your National History Day state/affiliate coordinator.

 National History Day® offers students a variety of resources to help in the creation of National History Day projects.
 From Google+ Hangouts to an Annotated Bibliography Guide, the student resources page has helpful information for every step of your National History Day project.

 Contact your regional or state/affiliate coordinator to learn if any rules have been revised since the publication of this rule book, and for more information on topics, sources, and deadlines.

 Have a question about the contest?
 We might already have your answer.

 Projects can be made in five different categories.
 See the various categories as well as some example projects.